darklang/dark/services/README.md

 Deployments and such are managed by scripts/deployment/deploy.
 Each service is configured using a `deploy.yaml` file in the subdirectory.
 The keys of this file are:

-- `k8s.manually-deployed-files`:
+- `k8s.manually-deployed-config.configs`:
   pure config files that are manually deployed.
 The vast majority of config files should be this, so that we can watch them go out and check that they actually work.
-These are used with `deploy config-manually-deploy` and `deploy config-check`
+These are used with `deploy config apply-manually` and `deploy config diff`

+- `k8s.manually-deployed-config.custom-diff`:
+  A command to diff the configs in this service.

+- `k8s.manually-deployed-config.custom-apply`:
+  A list of commands to apply the configs in this service

 - `k8s.deployment.template`:
   Template file of a deployment.
 This template file is filled with values such as the